Immunization Compliance Requirements

 New York State Public Health Law requires that all college and university students enrolled for at least six (6) semester hours or the equivalent per semester, or at least four (4) semester hours per quarter to submit proof/documentation of immunization for measles, mumps, rubella and meningococcal disease.
 This is required to access campus.

-For the fall 2021 semester, Pace University will also require all students who will be on campus (e.g., residential, commuter, and online students who plan to use University facilities) to receive, and to provide proof of having received, a COVID-19 vaccine approved for use emergency use by the the US Food and Drug Administration or the World Health Organization by August 1, 2021.
+Beginning the fall 2021 semester, Pace University will also require all students who will be on campus (e.g., residential, commuter, and online students who plan to use University facilities) to receive, and to provide proof of having received, a COVID-19 vaccine approved for use emergency use by the the US Food and Drug Administration or the World Health Organization.
 Students who fail to provide such documentation are not permitted to physically access Pace campuses.

 Proof of Immunization